 Unlike football and some other sports, volleyball recruiting really doesn’t happen through your daughter’s high school.
 Collegiate coaches typically attend tournaments in order to scout out talent and watch specific players play.

-We think this is going to make a huge difference in helping our high school players in the recruiting process!
+We believe the new path of Piedmont’s recruiting model is going to make a huge difference in helping our players in the recruiting process!

 With so many talented players working towards the same goal, players that want to play in college need to take an active role in both finding the right college for them – and getting found by college coaches.
 If you want to get recruited: